analysis2insight/SQL-Shop-Project/README.md

 ##  Analysis of Data
+The project report cannot be interacted with on github, the following are screenshots of the some of the dashboards used to evaluate the data to provide insights for the client.
 Dashboards and Visualizations:
 In order or organize the bike shop data and focus on key sections the Power BI review was broken into 4 dashboards, each one focusing on a different area of the clients concerns:
 1. Business Financials